ohmu/omcache/README.rst

 Credits
 =======

-OMcache was created and is maintained by Oskari Saarenmaa <os@ohmu.fi>.
+OMcache was created by Oskari Saarenmaa <os@ohmu.fi> and is maintained by Ohmu Ltd's hackers <opensource@ohmu.fi>.

 F-Secure Corporation provided the infrastructure for testing OMcache in its initial development process and contributed to the pylibmc and libmemcached